Code-Institute-Submissions/pawoods-project4/README.md

 5. Bug found where stripe payment intent only holds a full name field where I am using first and last name - Fixed by adding the names individually to the payment intent metadata and concatenating both to form the shipping and billing name

 #### Unfixed Bugs

+Where an item is deleted and is the only item on an order, the order remains in the database but with a value of 0.00.
+With more time to fix, I would enter conditional statements to either delete or just not display orders with a 0 value

 ## Deployment

 The site was deployed to [Heroku](https://www.heroku.com/platform).
 View the live site [here!](https://project-4-pawoods-21f8fc070c89.herokuapp.com)